wverac/ansible_lab/README.md

 # TODO
 - Create a dynamic inventory according to the number of nodes scaled
 - Add a debian image as node option
-- Add troubleshooting packages to the control the image
+- Add troubleshooting packages to the control image
 - Add screenshots